Eddiesunset0121/kaggle-medical-cost-prediction/README.md

-# Project 2: Medical Cost Prediction: Multiple Linear Regression
+# Project 2: Medical Cost Prediction: Multiple Linear Regression Analysis

 :large_blue_diamond: Project Objective:
  - This project analyzes a public dataset of medical insurance costs from Kaggle to identify the key factors that drive expenses.